ickule/yagolip/README.md

 ## Requirements

-This programm has been tested on debian bookworm using the build in Python 3.11.2 64 bit.
+This program has been tested on Debian 12 "Bookworm" using the built-in Python 3.11.2 64 bit.

-You can install the necessay packages with :
+You can install the necessary packages with :

 ```sh
 sudo apt update